What is a data dashboard?

 Dashboards are customizable, too.
 You can build a dashboard that supports the specific needs of your users.
 If you’re a founder or executive, your dashboard could display SaaS metrics.
 If you’re a digital marketer, your dashboard could display marketing metrics.

 What powers a dashboard and the data visualizations on it?
-Behind the scenes, a dashboard connects to your files (like an Excel spreadsheet or Google sheet), attachments, services (like QuickBooks or HubSpot) and APIs.
+Behind the scenes, a dashboard software connects to your files (like an Excel spreadsheet or Google sheet), attachments, services (like QuickBooks or HubSpot), and APIs.
 A dashboard transforms the raw data into something human-readable.
 Instead of sifting through columns or rows in a spreadsheet, you can analyze your data in a table, line chart, bubble chart, or bar chart, just to name a few options.

 Why should you use a dashboard?